wootencl/apidocs-v4/source/includes/_tradingpartners.md

 /tradingpartners/ | GET | Get a list of trading partners /tradingpartners/{id} | GET | Retreive the data for a specified trading partner; the ID is the PokitDok trading partner id

-The /tradingpartners/ response contains the following fields
+The /tradingpartners/ response contains the following fields:

 Field | Type | Description
 ----- | ---- | -----------